eigentaylor/eigentaylor.github.io/_previews/2026-04-15-perfect-approval.md

 > **Definition:** A voter's preferences are *dichotomous* if they can be represented in a maximum of two tiers.
 In other words, the voter declares each candidate either "acceptable" or "unacceptable", with no further ranking or differentiation between candidates within those tiers.
 This can include complete indifference (where all candidates are in the same tier).

 It may seem like we're basically lobotomizing the voters here.
+And critics of Approval often argue that this a serious problem.
+By squashing the voters' nuanced preferences into just two tiers, it becomes very easy to construct pathologies where voters use very strange Approval thresholds which elect candidates which seem "bad" [based on the ranked data](../why-condorcet/){:target="_blank"}.

 But, from another perspective, when faced with many options, there's an argument that we often do simplify our preferences by just partitioning candidates into "good" and "bad" buckets.
 Particularly when information is scarce, or we haven't had time to develop more nuanced preferences.

 Vorsatz proposes an example of a committee trying to hire a specialized contractor.
 At the early stages of the process, it may be easier to just label candidates as "qualified" or "unqualified", rather than trying to rank them in a more detailed way.
 But, more generally, there is an argument to make that even in high stakes elections, voters can identify a set of "acceptable" candidates that they would be happy to see win, and a set of "unacceptable" candidates that they would not want to see win, even if they have an underlying ranking of the candidates.